A glimmer of hope comes to Agbogbloshie, Ghana, but is this the relief Accra residents desperately need?

 Aside insulated copper wires, you also have refrigerator coils, alternators, other auto parts, and anything with embedded copper, to tackle.
 This is not only about electrical cables.

 Transporting waste cables and car steering wheels to be openly incinerated.
 Agbogbloshie, Accra, Ghana/ April 2019 Copyright © Muntaka Chasant

 A mixture of armature and other objects about to be set on fire to recover the copper inside - Agbogbloshie, Accra, Ghana/ August 2019 Copyright © Muntaka Chasant

 Freshly recovered copper about to be carted away and sold.
 Agbogbloshie e-waste dump, Accra, Ghana/ April 2019 Photo Credit: Muntaka Chasant

-2. To sustain the facility, scrap dealers have to pay a small token to use the granulator.
+2. The workers are required to pay a fee to use the granulators.
 This is a problem for the scrap dealers.
 Thus open burning is still their preferred choice.

 "The machines sometimes steal the copper or cut the small wires into pieces," a scrap worker told me about the granulators.

 Stuck pieces of copper wires in the stripping machine may be turning them away as well.